girlscript/winter-of-contributing/Competitive_Programming/C++/DP/Rod Cutting/rod_cutting_documentation.md

 price    | 1   5   8   9  10  17  17  20

 Output: 22
-Explanation: Maximum Value can be obtained by taking Pieces of length 2 and 6 i.e, 5+17 = 22
+Explanation: Maximum Value can be obtained by taking pieces of length 2 and 6 i.e, 5 + 17 = 22
 ```

 ## Naive Approach 🧠